+Back

 There was a significant change in DOC concentration (at 90% confidence, p-value = 0.063) for hold-time set A, where mean DOC concentration was 45% lower in the held samples compared to the fresh grab samples.
 Despite a change in concentrations, there was no change in NOM character as measured by SAC254 or E2:E3.
 Samples collected for hold-time set A were DOC-rich “first flush” samples (i.e. the first sampling event of a wet season), and the Rack samples were held for 11 days at average temperature of 7° C (slightly above laboratory refrigerator temperatures).

 Set B had a hold-time of 20 days with average air temperature of 6° C. There were no significant changes to DOC concentrations or E2:E3 values between fresh and rack-held samples for this set.
 Wilcoxon tests for set B showed that the 8% change in SAC254 was statistically significant (at 90% confidence).
 However, the SAC254 difference in set-B was determined to be caused by an outlier which could be rejected with 99% confidence by Dixon’s Q-test (Qexp = 0.941 > Qcrit = 0.821).
-Therefore, it was concluded that, despite the measured difference (Figure 7, Table 7) there was no real change in SAC254 for hold-time set B.
+Therefore, it was concluded that, despite the measured difference (Figure 7, Table 7) there was no meaningful change in SAC254 for hold-time set B.

 Hold-time set C included samples held for 34 days at an average of 4.4° C, including a period of sub-zero temperatures.
 While set C did not yield statistically significant changes in DOC concentration (23% DOC reduction from fresh to held), there were significant changes to SAC254 (34% decrease in absorbance), and E2:E3 (14% decrease).
 In addition to the change in absorbance, rack-held set C samples had greater variability for both all variables compared to the fresh sample counterparts (Figure 7).